ionStici/frontend/1-html/forms-best-practices.md

 - Make your buttons big enough, at least 48px in height.

+- Make it clear to users what data to enter and which fields are required.

 - Include explicit error messages next to the form control when it is not filled out correctly.

-- Make it clear to users what data to enter

-- Make it clear to users which fields are required

-- Every form control must have an associated `<label>` element describing the purpose of the form control.

 - Use `aria-live="assertive"` for error messages.